 Movistar offers triple-play services.
-But Movistar offers slower Internet speeds in Medellín, as it uses ADSL technology that is limited to 15 Mbps and VDSL that is limited to 40 Mbps in Medellín.
-In some other cities in Colombia, Movistar offers higher speed due to having fiber optics.
+But Movistar in some places offers slower Internet speeds in Medellín, as it uses ADSL technology that is limited to 15 Mbps.
+Where Movistar has fiber optics, Movistar offers a higher speed up to 300 Mbps.

-Here is the price of Movistar’s triple-play services in Medellín with 10 Mbps Internet, TV with 80 channels and fixed line (fijo) telephone service in estrato 4 for 136,900 pesos ($41) per month
+Movistar currently has a 20 percent promotion for its slower speed.
+So, Movistar’s triple-play services in Medellín with 10 Mbps Internet, TV with 86 channels and fixed line (fijo) telephone service in estrato 4 for only 103,920 pesos ($27) per month.

 4. DirecTV Options in Colombia